 Short answer: Yes — most professionals and small business owners need both Errors & Omissions (E&O) and General Liability insurance.
 These policies protect against entirely different types of claims: E&O covers professional mistakes or bad advice, while General Liability covers physical injuries or property damage.
-Together, they form the foundation of a complete business protection strategy.
+Together, they address two distinct categories of risk that most businesses face.

 *Tip: E&O requirements vary by state and profession; check your state's licensing board for updates.